 We are producing these kittens by breeding in the naturally occurring bobtail trait.
 We have carefully planned out breeding and our program and patiently waited 3.5 years for our first litter because we always put the health and well-being of our cats as top priority.
 We consulted with multiple veterinarians and even genetics physicians before moving forward with the program to be assured that the combination of traits would not produce any detrimental effects.
 Our priority to health and well-being of our cats is the reason we never breed short legged bambinos to other short-legged bambinos and we never breed a bobtail to a bobtail, even though in other breeding programs this is considered common and perfectly acceptable breed standard practices.
 The way we conduct and structure our breeding program ensures that no kittens will be inherit double copies of the dwarfism gene which is lethal; nor inherit double copies for bobbed tails which could lead to far foreshortened tails which alter the normal formation and structure of the base of the spine leading to health problems.
 Again even though this breeding practice is promoted in breeds like the Manx which is a fully accepted championship registered cat breed and results in producing kittens which have permanent deformities and possibly death.

-There has been some recent negativity surrounding our new SphynxieBob and Bambob breeds; we know some people will always people out there who want to make their own affirmed quick non-factual based judgment and no matter what we say they will not sway in their position or opinions.
-However the simple facts are that we love these cats more than anything and give and sacrifice of our own selves and lives for them every day and we do not now and never will ever make decisions which would at all impact their health or well-being.
-The simple fact is we are breeding in bobtails because we love them and we want to be able for others who cannot have cats with fur to be able to enjoy the beauty of the bob-tailed cats as well.
+There has been some recent negativity surrounding our new SphynxieBob and Bambob breeds; we know there will always be people be out there who want to make their own affirmed quick non-factual based judgment and no matter what we say they will not sway in their position or opinions.
+However we love these cats more than anything and give and sacrifice of our own selves and lives for them every day and we do not now and never will ever make decisions which would at all impact their health or well-being.
+The simple fact is we are breeding in bobtails because we love them, they are from an amazingly healthy breed the American Bobtail cat, and we want to be able for others who cannot have cats with fur to be able to enjoy the beauty of the bob-tailed cats as well.
 After all every different cat breed is the result of a breeding program based around a desire for a specific look or trait which we humans desire for our own selfish reasons; otherwise all cats would look the same and there wouldn’t be the existence of the cat fancy world we have today.